JetBrains/teamcity-documentation/topics/docker.md

 <td>

-Additional arguments that will be passed to the docker command.
+Additional arguments that will be passed to the Docker command.

 </td></tr></table>